D-Pointer/imperium-server/README.md

 Responses:

 * **ServerFullPacket**, server full
+* **AlreadyLoggedInPacket**, if the player has already logged in with this connection.
 * **InvalidNamePacket**, invalid name.
 The name must be 1 to 50 characters long.
 * **NameTakenPacket**, name taken by another player.
 * **LoginOkPacket** packet.